xploreout/ai-sql-generator/README.md

-# Getting Started with Create React App
+# ReactJS app that create SQL using OpenAI API

 This project was created with `npx create-react-app sql-ai-gen --template typescript` and tailwind CSS.

-It uses openAI API to request generation of SQL statements.
-User can write the request in the input field and press `Run Query`.
-The AI generated statements will be displayed along with the history of all requests.
+It uses openAI API to generate SQL statements.
+User write the request in the input field. `Run Query` will fetch API request to backend that access OpenAI API.
+The AI generated statements will be displayed along with the history of all prior requests as reference.

 Backend server uses Node/Express to access OpenAI api and protect secret using dotenv.

-## Available Scripts

 ![dashboard](public/sample.jpg)

-In the project directory, you can run:

-### `npm run start-frontend`
+### `npm run start-frontend` to start the frontend UI

-### `npm run start-backend`
+### `npm run start-backend` to start the backend server

-### `npm run build`
+### `npm run build` to build and deploy